blue-orange-yellow/scribe-crab/README.md

 # Scribe Crab

-An MCP server that generates documentation comments for Rust functions.
+An MCP server that generates documentation comments for Rust.

 ## Overview